Alf-Inge Haaland: International career

-Haaland made his debut for Norway in friendly match against Costa Rica in January 1994.
+Haaland made his debut for Norway in a friendly match against Costa Rica in January 1994.
 He was later named in Norway's squad for the 1994 FIFA World Cup where he played the matches against Mexico and Italy.
 Haaland was capped a total of 34 times, with his last international appearance against Bulgaria in April 2001.
 Haaland is – along with Hallvar Thoresen, Dan Eggen, Espen Baardsen, Hans Herman Henriksen and Joshua King – among the few players to have played for the Norwegian national team without ever playing in the domestic top division.

 Personal life

-His son, Erling Haaland, is also a professional footballer and currently plays for his former club Manchester City.
-His nephew, Albert Tjåland, plays as a striker for Molde FK.
+Haaland met Gry Marita Braut, an accomplished Norwegian heptathlon athlete, in the mid-1990s while he was in England playing for Nottingham Forest.

+They were married and had three children, a daughter Gabrielle, and two sons, Astor and Erling.
+Astor is a finance student at the BI Norwegian Business School, Gabrielle is a medical associate, while Erling became a professional footballer like his father.
+Erling plays for Manchester City, a club which Alfie also played for.
+Alfie's nephew, Albert Tjåland, is also a professional footballer, a striker who last played for Molde.
+After his divorce from Gry Marita Braut, Haaland married Anita Strømsvol and they have two daughters.